andradazoltan/stm32h7_playground/internal_temp_sensor/README.md

 ![Clock_Config](ADC_clock_settings.png)

 ### ADC Sampling Time
 The second important setting is the frequency of sampling of the ADC.
-This frequency must cannot exceed the specified temperature sampling time of 9µs listed in the [datasheet](https://www.st.com/resource/en/datasheet/stm32h743vi.pdf#page=170).
-Thus the maximum sampling frequency can be:
+This frequency cannot exceed the specified temperature sampling time of 9Âµs listed in the [datasheet](https://www.st.com/resource/en/datasheet/stm32h743vi.pdf#page=170).
+Thus the minimum sampling frequency can be:

-`9µs * 17.2MHz = 154.8 Clock Cycles`
+`9Âµs * 17.2MHz = 154.8 Clock Cycles`

 From the provided options in the ADC HAL library a value of 387.5 cycles was used (`ADC_SAMPLETIME_387CYCLES_5`).